team8-sardaukar/photon-project/README.md

 7) Now you'll need to build the Angular application, from outside the pipenv terminal but in the photon-project directory do the following:
   * You might need to run "npm update" here to ensure it can find the Angular devtools
-  * run "ng build --build-optimizer --baseHref="/static/"" <-- NOTE THAT YOU NEED TO INCLUDE ONE OF THESE QUOTATION MARKS
+  * run "ng build --build-optimizer --baseHref="/static/"" <-- NOTE THAT YOU NEED TO INCLUDE A QUOTATION MARK AT THE END AS WELL
   * Now you're going to need to copy the updated built Angular files in the static and templates, copy all of the files in /dist except for "index.html" to /static.
 On Linux you can do "cp -r ./dist/* ./static && rm -rf ./static/index.html"